Skip to Main Content

 Initial

-First PAR submitted for this beneficiary/date of service
+First PAR submission for this beneficiary/date of service.

 NOTE: A PAR is valid for one claim/date of service.